The history of the office

 As 60% of companies surveyed in 2022 planned to invest in ‘sustainability technologies to improve environmental performance’ by 20256, the shift towards the sustainable offices facilitated by these technologies will be driven by the materials they rely on, such as aluminium, copper and lithium.

 With responsible procurement being a key focus area for more than 40% of companies6, transparent, sustainable material supply chains are more valuable than ever before.
-This is the role we envision for START, a sustainability standard that utilises blockchain technology to provide unprecedented insight into material supply chains, allowing construction companies and employers to embed the concept of sustainability in their workplaces from the outset.
+This is the role we envision for START, a sustainability standard that provides unprecedented insight into material supply chains, allowing construction companies and employers to embed the concept of sustainability in their workplaces from the outset.

 Contact us to find out more about how START can contribute to your next green building or share this article to help us spread our vision of a sustainable future.